 Near Field Communication (NFC) enables your computer to wirelessly communicate with other NFC devices across a short distance.
 Both devices must have NFC enabled.
-An NFC transmitter is located on the top-right corner of touchpad on your computer.
+An NFC transmitter is located on the right of the touchpad on your computer.

 To use the NFC, do the following: